-Simplify your DIY duties with tools that all use the same basic battery and charger, such as this line of Black & Decker tools.
+Simplify your DIY duties with rechargeable power tools that all use the same basic battery and charger, such as this line of Black & Decker tools.

-Next time you’re in the market for a new power tool, be sure to check out brands that offer a range of tool options designed to use the same standard battery and charger.
+Next time you’re in the market for new rechargeable power tools, be sure to check out brands that offer a range of tool options designed to use the same standard battery and charger.
 This way, you save money and don’t end up with 50 jillion different batteries and chargers and lose track of which charger fits which battery.
 Plus, in the end, you’ve consumed fewer resources.

 We also tested Black & Decker’s CCS818 battery powered chain saw.
 This lightweight little saw has an 8-inch bar and could only cut about a dozen 2- to 4-inch logs before the battery was drained.
 It could work for light pruning work or cutting up an occasional fallen branch, but that’s about it.